document routing automation

 Manufacturing

 Managing a high volume of invoices from suppliers, vendors, and logistics partners can be overwhelming.
-Streamline back-office tasks with automation that captures invoices the moment they arrive, extracts key details like amounts, dates, and line items, validates them against purchase orders, and routes them for approval.
+Streamline back-office tasks with automated invoice reconciliation that captures invoices the moment they arrive, extracts key details like amounts, dates, and line items, validates them against purchase orders, and routes them for approval.

 Insurance